[This was written shortly after the Republican Convention in August of 2016, well before Trump was elected to the presidency.]

 To my Friends of the Right, Left, and Center:

 It has been over year, now, since I first went on record and predicted that Donald Trump would become a major political force and the eventual nominee of the Republican Party.
 Many of my friends at the time thought I had lost my mental bearings.
 I have not in the meantime changed my mind about either Trump or Trumpism.
 It would appear that he will lose the US election, although that is far from certain, and I won't rest easy until he does.
-And that ease will doubtless be short-lived, for I am less than enthusiastic about the likely alternative, Hillary Clinton, though I much prefer her over Trump.
-I also am very worried about the fact that he will have come very close, and that speaks to an ominous undercurrent in the US that is at once large and powerful, and one that will remain with us for the foreseeable future.
+And that ease will doubtless be short-lived, for I am less than enthusiastic about the alternative, Hillary Clinton, though I much prefer her over Trump.
+I did not view Sanders as a good alternative, for he suffers from a kind of narcissism, like Trump, though I'd surely vote for him over Trump.
+I also am very worried about the fact that even if he loses, Trump will have come very close, and that speaks to an ominous undercurrent in the US that is at once large and powerful, and one that will remain with us for the foreseeable future.
 It is a clear and present danger to the nation and, hence, it represents a danger to the world.

 When I was young, it was a commonplace on the political left to brand our rightist opponents as Fascists.
 More often than not, it was used as a facile pejorative, and without much real thought to the lexical or historical meaning of the word.
 We knew it was bad, representing things that we eschewed, and to identify the opposing right with brutal authoritarian regimes seemed appropriate enough to us, and why not the worst kind.
 The appellation was overused and often used inaccurately.
 It thereby lost much of its significance, and even today, when it is used appropriately, it is sometimes characterized as hackneyed.